-As your local Trane dealer, Spectrum Air Conditioning and Refrigeration is your troubleshooting expert, and is glad to help you with any problem you may experience with your HVAC system.
-In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Spectrum Air Conditioning and Refrigeration will utilize to address your concern.
-Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.
+As your local Trane dealer, Spectrum Air Conditioning and Refrigeration, Inc. is your troubleshooting expert, and we are glad to help you with any problem you may experience with your HVAC system.
+In addition, Trane also provides a network of troubleshooting technicians at Trane distribution centers across the country which Spectrum Air Conditioning and Refrigeration, Inc. will utilize to solve your concern.
+Should we encounter a situation that requires additional factory help, we will contact our factory supported service manager(s) for assistance.

-Standard filters work to keep your system and its ductwork clean, but they don’t really improve indoor air quality.
-To do that you need a media air cleaner does a much better job of trapping small particles.
-It rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times that of a standard filter.
-However, upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
+Standard filters work to keep your system and its ductwork clean, but they can only do so much to improve indoor air quality.
+A media air cleaner does a much better job of trapping small particles.
+It rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times more effectively than a standard filter.
+Upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
 Always choose a filter that matches your blower's capacity.
 For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
-If you have washable filters, they should be cleaned once a month during periods of heavy use.
+If you have washable filters, you should clean them once a month during periods of heavy use.

-As a Trane dealer, Spectrum Air Conditioning and Refrigeration is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.
+As a Trane dealer, Spectrum Air Conditioning and Refrigeration, Inc. is the best resource for the correct, current parts for your system, as well as availability and competitive pricing.

-There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
-Spectrum Air Conditioning and Refrigeration can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
-Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
-The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.
+Many factors affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, and duct sizing and arrangement.
+Spectrum Air Conditioning and Refrigeration, Inc. can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
+Depending on the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet.
+You can ensure that the system you purchase is the right size and not smaller or larger than you require, by having your heating and cooling needs evaluated by a licensed professional.

-Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, Trane covers parts that fail during the warranty period due to a defect in the part.
 The warranty does not cover labor.
 A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
-All Trane equipment that we install is registered with Trane Corporation to ensure your 10 year parts warranty.
-If you cannot find your warranty certificate, Spectrum Air Conditioning and Refrigeration will also be able to provide you with that information.
-With a Spectrum Air Conditioning and Refrigeration Total Comfort Plan, you'll have a ten-year parts and labor warranty on your Trane equipment.
+All Trane equipment that we install is registered with Trane Corporation to ensure your 10-year parts warranty.
+If you cannot find your warranty certificate, Spectrum Air Conditioning and Refrigeration, Inc. will also be able to provide you with that information.
+With a Spectrum Air Conditioning and Refrigeration, Inc. Total Comfort Plan, you'll have a 10-year parts and labor warranty on your Trane equipment.